metallb/metallb/website/content/installation/_index.md

 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.3/config/manifests/metallb-frr-k8s.yaml
 ```

-Please do note that these manifests deploy MetalLB from the main development branch.
-We highly encourage cloud operators to deploy a stable released version of MetalLB on production environments!
+These manifests deploy MetalLB from a release branch.
+Indeed, we highly encourage cloud operators to deploy a stable released version of MetalLB (instead of manifests from the main branch) on production environments!

 {{% /notice %}}